ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Optionally, dig deeper at this point into some of the Terraform source code.
+1. Optionally, dig deeper at this point into the Terraform source code.
 The *shared* team is going to provide microservices.
 Although the *network* team has already created the shared VPC and some network resources the *shared* team will create the instance and choose the instance profile.
 A Linux configuration script and simple demo application is provided in the user_data attribute and discussed in the **Application Team** section below.

    In `main.tf` notice these two resources:
    ```terraform